2nd Flr., Student Services Bldg.

 All medical and personal counseling records are confidential with legal restraints.
 Our records are NOT part of the student's academic records.
 Information will not be released without the student's consent.
 For more information, please review the Student Health Center's Privacy Act.

 Treatment of Minors

 The State of California requires parental consent prior to treatment of minors, that is under the age of eighteen.
 There are certain situations where parental consent is not required.
 Please call for a confidential consultation regarding a particular issue.
-When parental consent is required, please download a copy of the consent form and have a parent or guardian sign where appropriate.
+When parental consent is required, please download a copy of the Patient General Consent form, available as an Adobe Acrobat Portable Document format file (PDF), and have a parent or guardian sign where appropriate.